 - eligible green project reserve components

 4. Are loans or grants offered?

-The TWDB provides subsidies to applicants in the form of loan forgiveness (similar to grants) on a limited basis.
-In order to receive loan forgiveness, applicants must be included in the Intended Use Plan (IUP) as an eligible Disadvantaged Community or Green Project Reserve project and be invited to apply for the available subsidies.
-The amount of loan forgiveness for Disadvantaged Communities (up to 70%) is dependent on the adjusted annual median household income for the project area.
-Additionally, entities may receive subsidized green funding (up to 15%) if their project has eligible components that total 30% of the project's total cost.
+Loan forgiveness is available on a limited basis (approximately $5-$7 million per year) to eligible disadvantaged communities and green projects.
+The amount of loan forgiveness for a disadvantaged project (up to 70%) is dependent on the adjusted annual median household income and household cost factor for the project area.
+Entities may receive subsidized green funding (up to 15% forgiveness) if their project has eligible components that total 30% of the project's total cost.

 5. What project components can I receive funding to complete?

 The CWSRF provides financial assistance for planning, acquisition, design and construction of your wastewater project.